Henry Stapp: Research

-Some of Stapp's work concerns the implications of quantum mechanics (QM).
-He has argued for the relevance of QM to consciousness and free will.
+Some of Stapp's work concerns the implications of quantum mechanics.
+He has argued for the relevance of quantum mechanics to consciousness and free will.

-Stapp favors the idea that quantum wave functions collapse only when they interact with consciousness as a consequence of "orthodox" quantum mechanics.
+Stapp favors consciousness causes collapse, the idea that quantum wave functions collapse only when they interact with consciousness as a consequence of "orthodox" quantum mechanics.
 He argues that quantum wave functions collapse when conscious minds select one among the alternative quantum possibilities.
-His hypothesis of how mind may interact with matter via quantum processes in the brain differs from that of Penrose and Hameroff.
+His hypothesis of how mind may interact with matter via quantum processes in the brain differs from that of Roger Penrose and Stuart Hameroff's orchestrated objective reduction.
 While they postulate quantum computing in the microtubules in brain neurons, Stapp postulates a more global collapse, a 'mind like' wave-function collapse that exploits certain aspects of the quantum Zeno effect within the synapses.
 Stapp's view of the neural correlate of attention is explained in his book, Mindful Universe: Quantum Mechanics and the Participating Observer (2007).
 Stapp has claimed that consciousness is fundamental to the universe.

-In this book he credits John von Neumann's Mathematical Foundations of Quantum Mechanics (1955, 1932) with providing an "orthodox" quantum mechanics demonstrating mathematically the essential role of quantum physics in the mind.
+In this book he credits John von Neumann's Mathematical Foundations of Quantum Mechanics (1932) with providing an orthodox quantum mechanics demonstrating mathematically the essential role of quantum physics in the mind.
 Stapp has taken interest in the work of Alfred North Whitehead.
 He has proposed what he calls a "revised Whiteheadianism".
 He has also written a chapter "Whiteheadian Process and Quantum Theory" (pp. 92–102) in the book Physics and Whitehead: Quantum, Process, and Experience (2003).